2011 Savannah State Tigers football team: Howard

-Morgan State University
+Morgan State

 A boisterous crowd of 14,356 were on hand as the Tigers gave up 30 points for the sixth consecutive game the season in a 44-17 loss to Morgan State.
 The Tigers struggled on both sides of the ball managing just 188 yards of total offense and surrendering 430 yards to the Bears who entered the game ranked last in the Football Championship Subdivision in scoring (9.2 points per game) and total offense (190 yards per game).
 The Tigers fell to 1-5 this season and 1-2 in the MEAC.

-Florida A&M University
+Florida A&M

 The Tigers scored their only touchdown of the game on a 38-yard TD run by Sheldon Barnes with 11:09 to go in the third.
 The Tigers were led on offense by Justin Babbs, who rushed for 117 yards on ten carries and A.J.
 DeFillips who had six completions in 19 attempts for 97 yards.
 Chris Asbury led the Tiger defense with a game-high ten tackles.